OpenUnison/openunison-k8s-saml2/README.md

 1. Kubernetes 1.10 or higher
 2. The Nginx Ingress Controler deployed (https://kubernetes.github.io/ingress-nginx/deploy/)
 3. A MySQL or MariaDB Database
-4. The certificate authority certificate for your Active Directory forest
+4. The SAML2 Metadata for your identity provider
 5. An SMTP server for sending notifications

 ## Create Environments File